AdobeDocs/campaign-standard.en/help/designing/using/using-existing-content.md

    >[!NOTE]
    >
-   >The available personalization fields are linked to **Delivery** attributes only (email creation date, status, campaign label...).
+   >The available personalization fields are linked to **Delivery** attributes only (email creation date, status, campaign label…).

+If content download fails at the first try, it can be retried twice:

+1. The second try starts 50&nbsp;ms after the first try.
+1. The third try starts 100&nbsp;ms after the second try.

+These retries are helpful in these cases:

+* A short-time service failure on a distant server
+* A server failure on a cluster, in which case the retries are more likely to succeed thanks to load balancing to a working server

 ### Compatibility mode {#compatibility-mode}